gildlab/ethgild/README.md

 As the market price of the erc20 drops the benefits of gilding become less and the incentives to ungild increases.

-The more ETHg that is bought or locked in contracts (e.g. an AMM), the more ETH is ungildable.
+The more ETHg that is bought or locked in contracts (e.g. an AMM), the more ETH is no longer ungildable.

 There is no explicit peg to arbitrage, but very cheap ETHg could quickly lead to a bank run on gilded ETH.
 The bank run brings the ETHg price _up_ due to the overburn mechanism and standard AMM bonding curves.